pgailinas/videoqa-representation-comparison/README.md

 -   Official training, validation, and test splits
 -   Temporal, causal, and descriptive reasoning tasks

-The videos are used for baseline inference, pretrained representation generation, and self-supervised autoencoder training.
-The benchmark questions and answer choices are encoded as CLIP text representations for downstream evaluation.
+The videos are used for baseline VideoQA inference, pretrained CLIP video representation generation, self-supervised autoencoder training, and autoencoder latent representation generation.
+NExT-QA questions and answer choices are encoded as common CLIP text representations for downstream representation-based VideoQA evaluation.

 ## Experimental Hypothesis